lukecost/CommodityPrices/README.md

 Data was cleaned in this [file](https://github.com/lukecost/CommodityPrices/blob/main/data_cleaning.ipynb).

 #### Points of Interest
-- GDP is computed quarterly, so the 'nearest' method is used to fill in missing DSP data.
+- GDP is computed quarterly, so the 'nearest' method is used to fill in missing GDP data.
 - Commodity price and climate data are merged with macroeconomic data to create one DataFrame.
-- Commodity prices translated float types, then used to calculate returns. **A sample of this is below.**
+- Commodity prices are translated to float types, then used to calculate returns. **A sample of this is below.**

 Unnecessary columns are removed, common timeframes are implimented, and a final DataFrame is created by merging all cleaned data.
 Cleaned data is exported to a CSV file for reusability.